Plantar Warts: The Things You Need To Know

 Scars are the number one concern of any patient who undergoes wart removal procedures.

-Since warts are directly removed from the roots, it is sometimes inevitable to remove a chunky part of the skin.
+When warts are directly removed using surgery, it is sometimes inevitable to remove the full thickness of the skin.
 The resulting damage may turn into scars or depressions in the skin surface.

 Development of Keloids

-Keloids do not often arise from wart removal procedures, they are considered to be rare instances.
-Keloids, however, are a greater concern when they come about because they’re more persistent and physically noticeable compared to scars.
+Keloids are very thick scars that sit above the skin and do not often arise from wart removal procedures.
+Keloids, however, are a greater concern when they develop after surgery because they are more persistent and physically noticeable compared to normal scars.

 What are Keloids?